 1. Is it safe to use the patch while breastfeeding?

 Breastfeeding mothers may use birth control patches as a mode of contraception.
-However, estrogen in the patch may impact the milk supply, so it is often suggested to use it after the first three weeks of breastfeeding.
+However, estrogen in the patch may impact the milk supply, so it is often suggested to use it after the first six weeks of breastfeeding.

 A small quantity of hormones in the patch can be found in breast milk.
 But, it is unlikely to affect the baby.
 Talk to your doctor to know more options of contraception during breastfeeding.